revaturelabs/interviewquestions/InterviewSpecificQuestions/SDLC/SDLC.md

 </details>

 ---
-6. What do you mean by Story Point in Agile?
+6.What do you mean by Story Point in Agile?

 ![Complex](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Complex%20(2).svg)